fybrik/fybrik/site/docs/get-started/quickstart.md

 ## Install control plane

-The control plane includes a `manager` service that connects to a data catalog and to a policy manger.
+The control plane includes a `manager` service that connects to a data catalog and to a policy manager.
-Install the latest release of Mesh for Data with a built-in data catalog and with [Open Policy Agent](https://www.openpolicyagent.org) as the policy manger:
+Install the latest release of Mesh for Data with a built-in data catalog and with [Open Policy Agent](https://www.openpolicyagent.org) as the policy manager:

 ```bash
 helm repo add m4d-charts https://mesh-for-data.github.io/charts